munificent/craftinginterpreters/book/resolving-and-binding.md

 ^code assign-at

 As `getAt()` is to `get()`, this is to `assign()`.
-It walks a fixed number of enviroments, and then stuffs the new value in that map.
+It walks a fixed number of environments, and then stuffs the new value in that map.

 Those are the only changes to Interpreter.
 This is why I chose a representation for our resolved data that was minimally invasive.
 All of the rest of the nodes